araichev/bicyclator/README.rst

 Notes
 -------
-- Development status Alpha
+- Development status is Alpha
-- This project uses semantic versioning (major.minor.micro), where each breaking feature or API change is considered a major release.
+- This project uses semantic versioning
-  So the version code reflects the project's change history, rather than its development status.
-  In particular, a high major version number, does not imply a mature development status.